Pylons/pyramid/docs/narr/introduction.rst

   code which dynamically ("magically") determines which arguments to pass to a view based on environment and request parameters.

-view constructor and view
+view factory and view

-  A "view constructor" is a callable which returns a view object.
+  A "view factory" is a callable which returns a view object.
 It should accept two values: context and request.

   A "view" is a callable that accepts arbitrary values (mapped into it by "mapply") and which returns a response object.

-  A view constructor may *be* a view in a repoze.bfg application (e.g. it may accept "context" and "request" and return a response object directly instead of returning a view object).
+  A view factory may *be* a view in a repoze.bfg application (e.g. it may accept "context" and "request" and return a response object directly instead of returning a view object).
 This makes it possible to support views as simple functions.